 - We have people waiting to answer your call (not a voicemail or automated service).

 - Our first-time clients regularly see a therapists within 24 hours of their call.

 - We offer in-person and online counseling.

 - You will not be added to a waitlist because we do not keep one.

 Alcoholism can devastate people’s lives.
-Left untreated, it effects can be even worse.
+Left untreated, its effects can be even worse.
 But help is available.
-Call Thriveworks Buffalo to get started on the road to recovery.
+Call Thriveworks in Buffalo, NY to get started on the road to recovery.